tiendu/tiendu.github.io/_posts/2022-12-26-oneliners-for-bioinformatics-eng.markdown

 * Select row based on max or min value of a column

-In this example, I take the result from BLAST outfmt 6 to select the row based on the highest percent identity and the highest query coverage.
+Example: I take the result from BLAST outfmt 6 to select the row based on the highest percent identity and the highest query coverage.

 `awk 'BEGIN {FS=OFS="\t"} ($3 > max_perc_ident[$1] && ($4/$5) > max_qcov[$1]) {max_perc_ident[$1]=$3; max_qcov[$1]=$4/$5; a[$1]=$0} END {for (i in a) print a[i]}' result.out`